Economy of India under the British Raj: Impact to GDP

 From the 1st century CE to the start of British colonization in India in the 17th century, India's GDP varied between 25% and 35% of the world's total GDP, more than all of Europe combined.
 It dropped to 2% by the time Britain departed India in 1947.
 At the same time, the United Kingdom's share of the world economy rose from 2.9% in 1700 to 9% in 1870 alone.
-Politician and historian Shashi Tharoor claims "The reason is simple: India was governed for the benefit of Britain.
+Politician Shashi Tharoor claims "The reason is simple: India was governed for the benefit of Britain.
 Britain's rise for 200 years was financed by its depredation of India."
-It should be noted, however, that Britain had the world's most industrialized economy and had many sources of income outside of India.

 Under British rule, India's share of the world economy declined from 23% at the beginning of the 18th century down to just over 3% when India gained independence.
 In 1700, that figure had been 27%.
 India's GDP (PPP) per capita was stagnant during the Mughal Empire and began to decline prior to the onset of British rule.
 India's share of global industrial output declined from 25% in 1750 to 2% in 1900.
 From 1600 to 1871 the ratio of GDP per capita in India to that in Britain fell from more than 60% to less than 15%.
 India's national debt ballooned under British rule, and half of India's revenue was being siphoned to foreign countries, primarily England.
 Indian taxes were also used to fund the British Army and its expeditions globally, with 64% of total revenue funding British Indian troops outside of India in 1922.

-Under British rule, India's share of global GDP peaked at only 7.5% in 1947 when the British left India.